-There are 2 types of surgery: ablation (superficial burning of endometriosis) and excision (cutting out at the root.)
-With excision, the rate of recurrence (endo coming back) can be as low as 7%.
+There are 2 types of surgery: ablation (superficial burning of endometriosis) and excision (cutting out at the root).
+With excision, the rate of recurrence (endo coming back) is around 7-20%.
 With ablation, disease persistence is fully expected, since the endometriosis wasn’t truly removed in the first place (and therefore persists).

 Most gynecologists do ablation surgery.
-It takes special training and high levels of skill to do excision, so there are only about 200 excision specialists worldwide.
+It takes special training and a high level of skill to do excision, so there are only about 200 excision specialists worldwide.
 See the treatment section below for more information and links for finding a doctor.

 Related Podcast Episodes